 3. Graphics Driver Corruption

 An outdated, corrupted, or incompatible graphics driver can cause the GPU to misrender certain display regions, producing green artifacts.
 This commonly happens after Windows updates.
+The clearest indicator is behavioral: if the line disappears in BIOS setup but reappears inside Windows, the GPU driver is almost certainly responsible, as screenproblems.com notes.

 Key sign: The line only appears after waking from sleep, restarting, or after a system update.